random-facades/pdsnd_github/README.md

 Udacity project for the completion of the Introduction to Version Control Course Specifically, testing the Branch knowledge and usage

+One change has been made to add information to logs

 ### Files used
 bikeshare-2.zip as provided by Udacity